Bio

 (for a top-10 research-based pharmaceutical corporation)

-position directly reporting to the Board of Management
+position directly reporting to the Board of Management – not accepted

 Academic Background